-- To confirm the decision of the attendance, complaints, harassment or disciplinary panel or to confirm the assessment decision. - To modify or overturn the decision of the disciplinary panel or to modify or overturn the assessment decision.
+- To confirm the decision of the original panel. - To modify or overturn the decision of original panel.

 The judgment of the appeals panel is final and there is no further right of appeal.
 This will be issued in writing to the learner within 3 working term time days of the hearing.